Ph.D. The University of Michigan

 I began my musical studies at age five.
 During my middle and high school years, I lived in Brazil and continued my musical activities as the principal bassoonist of the São Paulo Municipal Youth Orchestra and the São Paulo State Youth Orchestra.
-I returned to the U.S. to attend the College-Conservatory of Music in Cinicinnati.
+I returned to the United States to attend the University of Cincinnati, College-Conservatory of Music.
 I then went to the University of Michigan for my Ph.D.
 My scholarly interests center on the music of the late baroque and classical periods, especially in the aspect of rhythm.
 I have presented papers in the United States, Brazil, and Europe.

 My most recent article on the perception of bitonality is in collaboration with Psychology Professor Greta Munger.